-Nostalgia is not a good basis for making a more equitable economy for workers.
+Nostalgia is not a good look for a progressive agenda.
 That is just as true for economic policy as it is for social policy; nostalgia privileges a status quo that locks in incumbents' advantages and ignores the difficulties that many people are already suffering.
-Inequities have only gotten worse as Congressional attention has persistently focused on the majority white and male workforce in the shrinking manufacture of goods.
-A sentimental obsession with "good jobs" in manufacturing is doomed to fail, while failing to address long-standing injustices.
+Politicians' sentimental obsession with "good jobs" in manufacturing is doomed to fail politically as well as economically, while failing to address long-standing injustices.

 For more than 50 years, ever since German and Japanese exports began seriously competing with U.S. goods, pundits and politicians have bemoaned the decline of American manufacturing.
 If only the government supported American producers, the argument went, they could stave off competition from the Germans and the Japanese, then the Mexicans and the South Koreans, and now the Chinese.
 The notion that elites betrayed the common man has echoes in the stabbed-in-the-back myths that recur in nationalist politics.
-It is just as false and poisonous.
+It is just as misguided.

 Germany and Japan have indeed run manufacturing trade and overall trade surpluses for decades, and yet over the past 40 years, their manufacturing workforces have also shrunk as a share of their total workforces, and at about the same rate as the United States' has.
-(See Figure 8) In fact, manufacturing employment has been falling sharply in all high-income economies, irrespective of their trade balances.
-It is true that the share of manufacturing in total employment remains higher in some of these countries than it is in the United States, but even in the top manufacturing countries, the current share is below 19 percent of the workforce.
-(The last time the share in the United States stood at 19 percent was in 1982, long before NAFTA or China PNTR; today, it up from a low of ten percent.)
-In China, the manufacturing employment share peaked at 30 percent in 2012 and has been falling ever since-even though the country boasts the world's most extensive subsidies and government protections for manufacturing along with undeniable trade barriers.
+In fact, manufacturing employment has been falling sharply in all high-income economies, irrespective of their trade balances.
+It is true that the share of manufacturing in total employment remains higher in some of these countries than it is in the United States, but even in the top manufacturing countries, the current share is below 19 percent.
+(The last time the share in the United States stood at 19 percent was in 1982; today, it is around ten percent.)
+In China, the share peaked at 30 percent in 2012 and has been falling ever since-even though the country boasts the world's most extensive subsidies and government protections for manufacturing.

 Only about 16 percent of non-college-educated Americans work in manufacturing.
 What about the remainder, who are not blessed with those "good" manufacturing jobs?
 This is not an idle question.
 Even after assuming a massive change in government priorities, it is completely unrealistic to think that a country can raise the share of employment in manufacturing by more than a small fraction; no country has ever done so after becoming a developed economy.
 Sustainable growth in desired employment is not a matter of wishing.
-Furthermore, the simultaneous steep long-term decline in manufacturing jobs across the world, while manufacturing output in terms of value-added has risen, tell us that this is the result of technological progress, not of trade openness or even labor market protections.

 Nor is it costless to pursue more manufacturing jobs.
 Like any industry, manufacturing responds to incentives, and trade protectionism imposes substantial costs on manufacturers.
 These costs are passed on to those U.S. firms that pay more for tariffed inputs.
 As a result, these companies have a harder time competing against other producers or find their goods subject to retaliatory foreign tariffs, and so jobs are destroyed.
 The costs to American consumers from protectionism are substantial, as well.
 They particularly hit poorer households, which spend a larger portion of their income on affected goods such as cars, clothing, food, and housewares.
-As three economists who worked on the Obama Administration Council of Economic Advisors -Jason Furman, Katheryn Russ, and Jay Shambaugh-have put it, "tariffs function as a regressive tax that weighs most heavily on women and single parents."
+As three economists who worked in the Obama White

+House-Jason Furman, Katheryn Russ, and Jay Shambaugh-have put it, "tariffs function as a regressive tax that weighs most heavily on women and single parents."